SwarmRL/SwarmRL/README.md

    pip install .
 ```

-This will install the package with a reference to the current directory.
-This means that if you change the code, you will not need to re-install it.

 ## Getting Started

 We are working on up-to-date documentation and examples and they will be made available